Tex Robertson: Coaching at U. Texas

 From 1935-1950, Tex became the first full-time coach for the swimming team at the University of Texas.
 He broke from coaching at Texas to serve in WWII from 1943-1946.
 Tex had to convince UT that they needed a coach as the job was previously performed by a student volunteer.
 Though he was initially unsalaried, he worked as the lifeguard of the university pool, serviced Coke Machines, and worked summers at a camp in Michigan and at Camp Chikopi in Canada.
 He brought attention to the UT swim team by recruiting exceptional swimmers that became Olympic participants and medalists.
 While he coached from 1935 to 1950, the University of Texas swim team won thirteen consecutive Southwest Conference Swimming Championships.
+Robertson is also accredited with developing the "flip turn", which is used during freestyle and backstroke swimming events.